-This article is written for those searching for a facility that deals specially on high-end Drug Detox.
-It is logical for you to guess that luxury drug detox facilities are different from non-luxury drug detox facilities, but you might be skipping some important differences.
-Our patients enjoy both the newest addiction treatment and a high level of attention that can positively affect your rehab experience in an awesome way.
-We avail the best amenities to our patients, ranging from trendy private rooms, four-star meals, to massage and acupuncture services.
-We carefully tend to your needs, to avail you the most luxurious experience.
-You can call drug detox help representative toll free line on (855)780-3838 and make that smart decision today.
-You can be rest assured that you have chosen the best therapy available.
+This article is written for those searching for a facility that specializes in Alcohol and Drug Detox.
+It is logical for you to guess that all facilities with alcohol and drug detox programs are the same.
+They are not.
+Our patients will experience both the newest methods in addiction treatment and a high level of experienced medical professionals.
+This medical attention will positively affect your detox experience in every way.
+In addition, we offer private rooms with the best amenities to our patients.
+We carefully tend to all of your needs to give you the most luxurious experience.
+You can call our alcohol and drug detox help representative on our toll-free line (855)780-3838 and make a better choice today.

-The first process in an intensive rehab program that provides all the tools needed for recovery is drug detox.
-The basics of detox is physiological healing after prolonged drug addiction, through stabilizing the patient first, and then through detoxification.
-In accordance to the National Institute on Drug Abuse (NIDA), after stabilizing a patient, detox is focused on the processes of the body ridding itself of the drugs and treating the withdrawal symptoms that follows.
+The foundation of detox is physiological healing after prolonged drug addiction, through a medical detoxification program.
+In accordance to the National Institute on Drug Abuse (NIDA), medical detox is focused on the processes of the body eliminating the alcohol or drugs and treating the withdrawal symptoms that follows.

-Please note that detox is not a full treatment for drug addiction, regardless the drug of choice.
-Addiction is in nature psychological and physical, it is therefore important that patients go through psychotherapeutic treatment to take care of cravings and brain effects caused by chronic abuse of the drugs.
-It is not just enough to detoxify a patient, though detox alone can help the patient to stop drugs and alcohol abuse, but without adequate follow up therapy and care, the patient would soon relapse and go back to his/her addictive behavior in an even worse state.
+Please know that detox is not a full treatment for drug addiction, regardless the drug of choice.
+Addiction is psychological and physiological making it extremely important that patients go through psychotherapeutic treatment to help reduce cravings and address the effects on the brain caused by chronic drug and alcohol abuse.
+Detoxification is the first move but must be followed up with adequate follow up therapy and care.
+Drug and alcohol abuse without adequate follow up increases the risks of a relapse, going back to his/her addictive behavior in an even worse state.

-The initial stage of detoxification mainly from the first hour and days can be excruciating for many patients.
-Both medical and psychiatric staffs will be available to provide effective support always.
-Issues can arise with patients in their first few hours of detox but we tend to the most urgent issue first, followed by the next and so on until full stabilization is achieved.
-It would be nice to mention a few possible issues that might arise:
+The initial stage of detoxification process from the first hour into days can made comfortable with both medical and psychiatric staff members available to provide effective support always.
+Issues can arise with patients in their first few hours of detox.
+Gallus staff tends to the most urgent issues first until full stabilization is achieved.

-Symptoms of psychosis: Patients who tend to stay awake for days due to the influence of a stimulant drug, availability of a co-occurring mental disorder, or substance-induced psychosis can act very erratically thereby causing hurt to others or themselves.
+Symptoms of psychosis: Patients who tend to stay awake for days due to the influence of a stimulant drug or substance-induced psychosis can act very erratically.
 We first recommend that these issues are dealt with before proceeding with treatment.

 Medical illness: Withdrawal symptoms related to detox or physical ailments associated with underlying health disorders can lead to complications.
-We tend to these issues first by simply isolating the causes of these symptoms and treat them before continuing.
+Our medical and nursing staff perform an extensive assessment during the admission process to identify any issues that may arise.

 Threat to self: Patients with records of suicide attempt must be protected at all times.
 If this issue is identified prior to admission, we will recommend stabilization at a behavioral health hospital.

 - Sleep disturbances: Sleeping disorder is common despite severe fatigue.

-- Physical issues: These may include a great number of issues like sweating, chills, shaking, , nausea and vomiting, runny nose and headache.
+- Physical issues: These may include sweating, chills, shaking, nausea, vomiting, diarrhea, runny nose and headache.

-- Cravings: Patients get a strong desire to use the drug of choice just to stop the withdrawal symptoms.
+- Cravings: Patients get a strong desire to use drugs or alcohol to stop the withdrawal symptoms.

-Detox at a medical facility remains the safest and best option regardless the drug of choice, most especially when co-occurring mental health disorders are present and posing a threat.
-Often, withdrawal symptoms can arise to complications and serious health problems which would need immediate medical attention; so because of this, we don’t advice for patients to try detox at home.
-Instead, they should enroll in an inpatient detox program that provides 24-hour medical monitoring, medical assistance, with a follow-up therapy program.
+Detox at a medical facility remains the safest and best option especially when co-occurring mental health disorders are present and posing a threat.
+Often, withdrawal symptoms can arise complicating the detox, making other health problems more serious.
+This would require immediate medical attention; because of this, we don’t advise patients to detox at home.
+Instead, they should enroll in an inpatient detox program that provides 24-hour medical monitoring, medical assistance, and help to enroll in a follow-up therapy program.